Fylhan/qompoter/docs/Qompoter-file.md

 Same as "require" but only downloaded in dev mode.

 ### repositories
 The repositories field is a set of key / value to list all available repositories.
-Nowadays, only one url is used.

-In the example above, packages will be downloaded in Github using: `https://github.com/vendor/project name"`.
+In the example above, "git/acme" package will be downloaded in Github using: `https://github.com/vendor/project name"`, which gives `https://github.com/git/acme`.

 It is also possible to specify a path to a directory in your file system, [specialy structured for Qompoter usage](Repositories.md).

-Note that you can also specifying this in the [command line](Command-line.md) using the "--repo" parameter: `qompoter --repo https://github.com`.
+Note that you can also specifying this for all packages in the [command line](Command-line.md) using the "--repo" parameter: `qompoter --repo https://github.com`.